czycha/clicken/README.md

 # clicken 🐓

-Give `clicken` a function and it will return an onClick and an onKeyPress handler.
-The onClick is exactly your function, while the onKeyPress executes the function on pressing enter or space.
+Give `clicken` a function and it will return an onKeyPress handler.
 This is to comply with [accessibility standards for elements that are typically non-interactive](https://github.com/evcohen/eslint-plugin-jsx-a11y/blob/master/docs/rules/click-events-have-key-events.md) (for example, `div`s and `span`s as opposed to `a`s and `button`s).

 ## Install